qaillc/adk-made-simple/README.md

 3.  **Run the Agent:**

     - Make sure your virtual environment (from the root directory) is activated.
-    - From the `agents/news_scout` directory, run the agent using the ADK CLI, specifying the core code package:
+    - From the `agents/reddit_scout` directory, run the agent using the ADK CLI, specifying the core code package:
       ```bash
-      adk run news_scout
+      adk run reddit_scout
       ```
     - Alternatively, from the project root (`adk-made-simple`), you might be able to run:
       ```bash
-      adk run agents.news_scout
+      adk run agents.reddit_scout
       ```
       _(Check ADK documentation for preferred discovery method)_